hajame/RandomDungeonGenerator2000/documentation/week_report_7-8_final.md

 ## Lessons learned
 - Writing JUnit tests early on pays off.
+- Estimating time complexities turns out to be more difficult than I expected.

-## Not enough time for these problems
+## Not enough time to address these problems
-- Connecting Mazes and Rooms (Might never happen, depending on time constraints)
+- Ensuring all Mazes and Rooms are connected
 - UTF-8 text not displaying on all systems